StrixVaria/td-one/README.md

 - [ ] Spawn actors based on some actual gameplay or simulation scenario instead of a bunch of test actors.
 - [ ] Add an actual GUI mod for all static textboxes.
+- [ ] Make sure that resizing is handled well (either don't allow it, or pass updated height/width through to GUI)
+- [ ] Sometimes we get into Task::execute from Actor::render_all with an
+  index that is out of bounds???
+I have no idea how this is possible.
+Added debugging information in case this happens again.